seana02/crispy/src-tauri/lib.md

-get_transactions_between                            get a list of transactions with no posting information between the given dates get_transactions_involving_accounts                 get a list of transactions with no posting information involving the given account get_transactions_with_description                   get a list of transactions with no posting information containing a text string in the description or comments create_transaction                                  insert transaction+postings by id delete_transaction                                  delete transaction+postings by id update_transaction                                  update transaction+postings by id
+get_transactions_between                            get a list of transactions with no posting information between the given dates get_transactions_involving_accounts                 get a list of transactions with no posting information involving the given account get_transactions_with_description                   get a list of transactions with no posting information containing a text string in the description or comments search_accounts                                     get a list of accounts containing given string add_transaction                                     insert transaction+postings by id delete_transaction                                  delete transaction+postings by id update_transaction                                  update transaction+postings by id